yingkunwu/R-YOLOv4/Readme.md

                 [--no_multiscale] [--custom_dataset]
 ```

-If you want to train your custom dataset, which has the different label form from UCAS-AOD dataset, you can add the --custom_dataset flag when training.
+If you want to train your custom dataset, you can use [labelImg2](https://github.com/chinakook/labelImg2) to help label your data. labelImg2 is capable of labeling rotated objects.
+Afterwards, convert produced files into txt files and make sure your label format in txt files is the same as [x, y, w, h, angle, label].
+Finally, add the --custom_dataset flag when training.
 For example:
 ```
 python train.py --model_name my_model --custom_dataset
 ```
-Note that the label form of your data should be the same as [x, y, w, h, angle, label].

 ##### Training Log
 ```